-The proposed CPC Special Permit for self-storage development will apply in Designated Areas in Manufacturing (M) districts, which largely coincide with IBZs.
+The proposed restrictions for self-storage development will apply in Designated Areas in Manufacturing (M) districts, which largely coincide with IBZs.
 These are New York City’s most active industrial areas and are the focus of the administration’s economic development policies to support industrial businesses.

 The proposed Designated Areas in Manufacturing Districts intersect with 27 Community Districts:

 Bronx: 1, 2, 3, 4, 6, 9, 10, 12

 Brooklyn: 1, 2, 4, 5, 6, 7, 16, 17, 18

 Queens: 1, 2, 5, 9, 10, 12, 13